God Aten: The Hidden Power Behind Sun Disk

 Why the ancient Egyptians worshipped the sun - Atenism - God Aten

 Aten was not an entirely new god.
 Egyptians had revered the sun and its various forms for centuries.
 The god Ra, for example, was closely linked to the sun.
 However, before Akhenaten, the Aten was simply one aspect of the sun, a minor deity.
-Artists often depicted it in earlier periods as a secondary element of a larger scene.
+In earlier periods, artists often depicted it as a secondary element in a larger scene.
 It rarely had its own cult.
 Its role was to serve other, more prominent sun gods.

 The Rise of Atenism